thibaudanthoine/symfony-app-rest-api/README.md

 - Bower for frontend package management.
 - Node.js for realtime notifications.

-/!\ Warning: This project is currently in development /!\
+/!\ Warning, this project is currently in development

 ### Installation